Row Forms

 - We set an

-disableInlineEditingto true so that editing is not possible directly in the Grid (i.e. only in the Row Form) - provide an implementation for the
+disableInlineEditingto true so that editing is not possible directly in the Grid (i.e. only in the Row Form) - Additionally we configure AdapTable with these Options and Initial State:

 - In Edit Options we set the